peastman/statmech/source/thermodynamics.rst

 ================================

 The second law is not a trivial consequence of statistics or mechanics, but at first glance it is easy to *think* it is.
-The entropy of a system is simply the logarithm of its density of states, which is essentially a measure of how probable each macrostate is.
+The entropy of a system is simply the logarithm of its density of states.
+For an isolated system, that is a measure of how probable each macrostate is.
 The second law could therefore be summarized as, "Systems tend to move from less probable states to more probable ones."
 That sounds obvious.
 If a system is initially in a less probable state, we should hardly be surprised to later find it has moved to a more probable one.
 If it went the other way and moved to a less probable state, *that* would be surprising.

 Suppose you have a box filled with gas molecules.
 Now you remove the cover, so the molecules are free to leave the box.
 Clearly it is far more likely for the molecules to spread out through the room than to all remain inside the box.